Coinbase Seeks to Take Core Question in U.S. SEC Case to Higher Court

 "The application of Howey to digital asset transactions raises hard questions," Coinbase argued.
 "That members of Congress, senators and regulatory agencies have divided in answering them bespeaks the difficulty of the subject matter, and the divergent judicial outcomes illustrate the point."

-Such appeals are typically longshots, as the SEC found out when it filed a similar one in its own case against Ripple and was denied.
-But if it were granted, the question could move the industry one step closer to what could eventually be a U.S. Supreme Court ruling that settles the matter permanently.
+Such appeals are typically longshots, as the SEC found out when it filed a similar request in its own case against Ripple and was denied.
+But if this appeal process were granted, the question could move the industry one step closer to what could eventually be a U.S. Supreme Court ruling that settles the matter permanently.

+When asked for comment on the attempted appeal, an SEC spokesman said that "any response will be made in public filings to the court.”

 Investment contracts are securities regulated by the SEC, so if a crypto transaction qualifies, it belongs in the agency's jurisdiction and should be properly registered under the law.
 The regulator has argued before lawmakers and courts that the vast majority of digital assets are securities, but Coinbase and others from the industry contend that once the asset hits secondary markets and is no longer connected to the business that issued it, the token is beyond the SEC's legal reach.
 Answering this dispute would be fundamental for the U.S. crypto sector.

-Note: UPDATE (April 13, 2024, 02:28 UTC): Adds response from the SEC.